How to Buy and Own Multiple Properties for Investment or Rental Income

-- Down payment – You will generally need at least 20% of the property price for your down payment and this cannot come from gift funds.
+- Down payment – You will generally need at least 20% of the property price for your down payment and this cannot come from gifted funds.

-- Reserves– You will need more reserves than if you were buying a personal home.
+- Reserves – You will need more reserves than if you were buying a home to live in.
 You may need to have enough cash on hand for six months of payments on both your home and any rental properties you own.

 If you are looking to refinance rather than purchase a rental property, you can add the accrued rental income to your loan application.

-You cannot use any gift funds for the down payment unless the person is on the title or is classified as an interested party, such as a co-applicant.
-You can use inheritance funds for your down payment as long as the source of the money can be traced.
+You cannot use any gifted funds for the down payment unless the person is on the title or is classified as an interested party, like a co-applicant.
+You can use inheritance funds for your down payment if the source of the money can be traced.

 The Benefits of Buying Properties for Rental Income